Download and install the Surface Duo Android emulator

 Surface Duo emulator prerequisites

-To get the full functionality of Surface Duo emulator, please install Android Emulator 30.9.5 or newer.
+To get the full functionality of Surface Duo emulator, please install Android Emulator version 31.3.12 or newer (or if you use the canary channel, version 32.1.5 or newer).

 Use the SDK manager to ensure all the required dev tools (Android SDK Build-Tools, Android SDK Platform-Tools, and Android Emulator) are up to date.